ssigdel/CLI/README.md

 # CLI
-Simple command line to perform crud operation in database
+Simple command line to perform CRUD operation with MongoDB